Whether you’re a brand new business owner or have a few years under your belt, you may be thinking about hiring a business coach.

 This is a two-part question and arguably the most IMPORTANT one of the three.

 If you do want teaching and guidance, you need a coach that best meets your needs now.
-Business coaches are best-suited for entrepreneurs who are actually going full-steam-ahead with their businesses.
-If you’re in the thick of it, if you’re living and breathing it, if you need help moving from a 24/7 schedule to a steady-paced day-to-day, then that’s when a business coach can really help.
+Business coaches are best-suited for entrepreneurs who are actually moving full-steam-ahead with their businesses.
+If you’re in the thick of it, if you’re living and breathing it, if you need help moving from overwhelm to clarity, then that’s when a business coach can really help.

-They’re not best suited for individuals who hate their full-time jobs, and sort of have an idea for a business, but aren’t sure if they love it.
+They’re not best suited for individuals who hate their full-time jobs, and think that starting their own business would be so much better, and sort of have an idea for a business, but aren’t sure if they love it.
 That’s a life coach.

 YES!
 A Business Coach is right for Me!
 Now What?